nebari-dev/nebari-docs/docs/docs/tutorials/using-argo.md

 ---
 id: using-argo
-title: Automating workflows with Argo
+title: Automate workflows with Argo
 description: Argo workflow management
 ---

-# Argo Workflows
+# Automate workflows with Argo

 Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
 Argo workflows comes enabled by default with Nebari deployments.

-## Accessing Argo Server
+## Access Argo Server

 If Argo Workflows is enabled, users can access argo workflows server at: `your-nebari-domain.com/argo`.
 Log in via Keycloak with your usual credentials.

-## Submitting a Workflow via Argo Server
+## Submit a workflow via Argo Server

 You can submit a workflow by clicking "SUBMIT NEW WORKFLOW" on the landing page assuming you have the appropriate permissions.

 ![Argo Server Landing Page](/img/tutorials/argo_server_landing_page.png)

-## Submitting a workflow via Argo CLI
+## Submit a workflow via Argo CLI

 You can submit or manage workflows via the Argo CLI.
 The Argo CLI can be downloaded from the [Argo Releases](https://github.com/argoproj/argo-workflows/releases) page.
 After downloading the CLI, you can get your